LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

     - ✓ Search results are paginated
     - ✓ Button to redirect to print-friendly search results page
     - ✓ Button to download search results as Excel and CSV
+    - ✓ Designated people to update status and location information
     - ✓ Backed by [SAMHSA](#substance-abuse-and-mental-health-services-administration-samhsa)
     - ✓ At some point in 2020, the [“SAMHSA box”](https://www.seroundtable.com/google-samhsa-national-hotline-for-rehab-addiction-queries-29519.html) now shows above all relevant Google searches and for others, SAMHSA results will appear above other results
     - ✓ Data from SAMHSA’s National Substance Use and Mental Health Services Survey (N‑SUMHSS)